 |Canon G3 X« »||+||-||4.5/5||3.5/5||4/5||Jun 2015||999||Canon G3 X|

 Care should be taken when interpreting the review scores above, though.
-The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just make a corresponding selection in the search boxes below.
 As an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Canon 1D Mark II vs Sony RX100 III